helen-mckay/portfolio/README.md

 My web developer portfolio.
 Kept overcomplicating it for myself, so I forced myself to make this one dirt simple so I'd get out of my own way.

-3/4 perfect scores on lighthouse.
+3/4 perfect scores on Lighthouse.

 ## Stack
 - Astro